Note: for the description of a Google Research Award project, see the project webpage

 However, we know little about the domains and genres of texts in corpora collected in this way.
 This webpage lists resources that make I-EN, I-RU (a web corpus of Russian) and ukWac a bit similar to the BNC.
 The procedure is described in the current draft of my paper:

 Serge Sharoff, In the garden and in the jungle: comparing genres in the BNC and Internet.
-Submitted to Genres on the Web, to be published by Springer in 2008, PDF file
+In Genres on the Web, Mehler, A., Sharoff., S., Santini, M., (editors) Springer 2010.
+See the prepublication copy

 Texts in I-EN, I-RU and ukWac were automatically classified into the following classes: